UrvashiDube02/Arduino-based-Hand-Gesture-Control-of-Your-Computer/README.md

 1. Gesture 1: Place your hand in front of the Right Ultrasonic Sensor at a distance (between 15CM to 35CM) for a small duration and move your hand away from the sensor.
 This gesture will Scroll Down the Web Page or Decrease the Volume.

-2.Gesture 2: Place your hand in front of the Right Ultrasonic Sensor at a distance (between 15CM to 35CM) for a small duration and move your hand towards the sensor.
+2. Gesture 2: Place your hand in front of the Right Ultrasonic Sensor at a distance (between 15CM to 35CM) for a small duration and move your hand towards the sensor.
 This gesture will Scroll up the Web Page or Increase the Volume.

-3.Gesture 3: Swipe your hand in front of the Right Ultrasonic Sensor.
+3. Gesture 3: Swipe your hand in front of the Right Ultrasonic Sensor.
 This gesture will move to the Next Tab.

-4.Gesture 4: Swipe your hand in front of the Left Ultrasonic Sensor.
+4. Gesture 4: Swipe your hand in front of the Left Ultrasonic Sensor.
 This gesture will move to the Previous Tab or Play/Pause the Video.

-5.Gesture 5: Swipe your hand across both the sensors (Left Sensor first).
+5. Gesture 5: Swipe your hand across both the sensors (Left Sensor first).
 This action will Switch between Tasks.

 **PYTHON PROGRAMMING**

 Writing Python Program for Arduino based Hand Gesture Control is very simple.
 You just need to read the Serial data from Arduino and invoke certain keyboard key presses.
 In order to achieve this, you have to install a special Python Module called PyAutoGUI.

 **Installing PyAutoGUI**

 • The following steps will guide you through the installation of PyAutoGUI on Windows Computers.
 The module PyAutoGUI will help you to programmatically control the mouse and keyboard.
-• With the help of PyAutoGUI, we can write a Python Program to mimic the actions of mouse like left click, right click, scroll, etc. and keyboard like keypress, enter text, multiple key press, etc. without physically doing them.
+• With the help of PyAutoGUI, I can write a Python Program to mimic the actions of mouse like left click, right click, scroll, etc. and keyboard like keypress, enter text, multiple key press, etc. without physically doing them.
 Let us install PyAutoGUI.
-• If you remember in the previous project, where we controlled an LED on Arduino using Python, we have installed Python in the directory “C:\Python27”.
+• If you remember in the previous project, where I controlled an LED on Arduino using Python, I have installed Python in the directory “C:\Python27”.
 • Open Command Prompt with Administrator privileges and change to the directory where you have installed Python (in my case, it is C:\Python27).
 • If you have installed the latest version of Python, then pip (a tool for installing packages in Python) will already be installed.
 To check if pip is installed or not, type   pip-V.
 • You should upgrade to the latest package of pip using the following command.
 If pip is already in its latest version, then ignore this step.Type python -m pip install -U pip